KushajveerSingh/nextjs_gallery/README.md

 for next/image add the hostname to next.config.js.
 This ensures that client cannot modify the code and use images from other sources, and we waste our resources optimizing them as well.

+add sentry support. sentry currently does not support turbo, so remove --turbo from the dev command. create account on sentry create project -> next.js, I'll create my own alerts later npx @sentry/wizard@latest -i nextjs

+    - sentry saas (sentry.io)
+    - Yes - route sentry requests in the browser through nextjs to avoid ad blockers
+    - Yes - Do you want to create an example page to test your sentry setup
+    - Yes - Are you using a CI/CD tool to build and deploy your application
+    - copy the auth token to .env and vercel

 ## TODO

 -   [x] Make it deploy (vercel)